Moving to Spain to work? Find out if you need a visa or permit to work in Spain, and the procedures for applying for your Spanish work permit.

 Work permits, which may be limited to specific activities and locations, are valid for a year and are renewable if you still fulfill the conditions.
 After five years you can apply for long-term residence.

 If you have a student residence card, you can work up to 20 hours a week during your studies in Spain.
 Your employer must arrange a work permit on your behalf.

 For more information, see our guide to Spanish student visas.

-Family members – who can work?
+Family members: who can work?

-Family members can join non-EU relatives who have been living and working in Spain for one year and hold a residence permit for a further year, by applying for a family reunification residence permit.
+Family members can join non-EU relatives who have been living in Spain for one year and hold a residence permit for a further year, by applying for a family reunification residence permit.
 Once approved, family members can work without a work permit.

 Family members of EU Blue Card holders can apply for a temporary residence permit without waiting for a year, as long as the conditions for reunification are met.
 They can also work without a work permit.

 For more information on family reunification, see moving to Spain to join a relative or partner.